FTC Defense Lawyer

 FTC Defense Lawyer With a National Reputation

-Richard is a highly-respected, industry leading FTC defense lawyer and regulatory defense attorney whose practice is uniquely focused upon assisting leading advertisers, affiliate networks, publishers, advertising agencies, lead generators, lead aggregators, list managers, email marketers, telemarketers and technology businesses effectively and efficiently resolve contentious FTC investigations and enforcement actions.
+Richard is an award-winning, industry leading FTC defense lawyer and regulatory defense attorney whose practice is uniquely focused upon assisting leading advertisers, affiliate networks, publishers, advertising agencies, lead generators, lead aggregators, list managers, email marketers, telemarketers and technology businesses effectively and efficiently resolve contentious FTC investigations and enforcement actions.
 The breadth of Richard’s superior grasp of the complex regulatory challenges and regimes facing the online advertising industry enables him to bring a broad perspective and knowledge to Federal Trade Commission matters, including the development of tactics needed to defend against agency actions and to secure advantageous outcomes.

 He has successfully defended companies and individuals facing regulatory enforcement actions to minimize liability for conduct that violates the FTC Act and other laws and regulations enforced by the agency, modified broad-sweeping asset freezes, obtained necessary living expenses and attorneys’ fees, negotiated favorable settlement terms, modified compliance and monitoring requirements, and secured partially suspended judgments for a fraction of the total amount of alleged consumer injury and totally suspended $0 settlements.